-Between 2017 and 2018, Maple Leaf Foods made a strong entry into the plant protein business, with the acquisition of two leading brands in the growing refrigerated plant protein space, being the Lightlife® and Field RoastTM brands.
+Between 2017 and 2018, Maple Leaf Foods entered into the plant protein business, with the acquisition of Lightlife® and Field RoastTM brands.
 The Company's move into the plant protein market was a natural extension of its portfolio and aligned with its objective to be a leader in sustainable protein.
-Since these acquisitions were completed, the Company has pursued a growth strategy in the plant protein business, expanding its capacity through the efficient deployment of capital and investing in it its brands, its product innovation and its people.
+From 2019 through 2021, the Company pursued an ambitious growth strategy within its plant protein business, expanding its capacity and investing in it its brands, marketing and product innovation.
+This strategy was based on expectations that the category overall had very high growth potential.

-In late 2021, the Company announced that it was re-evaluating its outlook for its plant protein business and launching a comprehensive review of the overall plant protein category.
+In late 2021, the Company announced that it was re-evaluating its outlook for its plant protein business and launching a comprehensive review of the category.
 This decision was driven by a pronounced slowdown in growth rates in the category, particularly in the second half of the year, which fueled the Company's imperative to identify and thoroughly assess the causes, near and long-term trends, and overall implications.
-Based on the results of this analysis, the Company is pivoting its strategy and investment thesis in this business in 2022 to reflect its new assessment of the overall category market size.
-Work is ongoing to build out the strategy to support this pivot, as the Company recalibrates the investment to align with the market opportunity, with a view to delivering Adjusted EBITDA results that are neutral or better within 18 months.
+Based on this review, the Company concluded that category growth potential was more modest, but still attractive.
+Accordingly, the Company has pivoted its strategy and investment thesis for the Plant Protein Group and set a new goal to deliver neutral or better Adjusted EBITDA in the latter half of 2023.

 Maple Leaf Foods has continued to advance its sustainability goals related to sustainable food production, animal care, communities and reducing its environmental footprint.
-With strong commitments and tangible goals, the Company believes that its ability to deliver on its social and environmental mandate is a key differentiator.
 As part of its shared value model, the Company has adopted science-based emissions targets as part of its sustainability commitments, and in 2019 became the world's first major food company to become carbon neutral.
-The Company has committed to reduce absolute scope 1 and 2 GHG emissions by 30% by 2030 from a 2018 base year, and has committed to reduce scope 3 GHG emissions by 30% per tonne of product produced by 2030 from a 2018 base year.
+The Company has committed to reducing absolute scope 1 and 2 greenhouse gas emissions by 30% by 2030 from a 2018 base year and has committed to reducing scope 3 greenhouse gas emissions by 30% per tonne of product produced by 2030 from a 2018 base year.

 Within this context, and building on its deeply embedded purpose "To Raise the Good in Food", the Company's vision to become the most sustainable protein company on earth has taken root.
 Embracing this vision, the Company has demonstrated a track record of making meaningful investments in its meat and plant protein businesses and advancing its sustainability strategy.
-It has implemented short- and long- term initiatives aimed at building significant and sustainable shareholder value and is continuing to advance longer-term initiatives, including strategic capital investments.
+It has implemented short- and long- term initiatives aimed at building significant and sustainable stakeholder value and is continuing to advance longer-term initiatives, including strategic capital investments.